-Rather than using a Team Bot, a GitHub App Integration can be used in GitHub (Cloud or Enterprise) to efficiently onboard new teams to Codecov.
+Rather than using a Team Bot, a GitHub App Integration can be used in GitHub (Cloud or Self-Hosted) to efficiently onboard new teams to Codecov.

 The App Integration will allow teams to add Codecov directly to their repositories via the GitHub user interface.

-To create a GitHub App Integration for Codecov, first navigate to your GitHub Apps:
+To create a GitHub App Integration for Codecov, first navigate to your organization in the GitHub UI.

 Choose "New GitHub App":